 Urinary incontinence is the loss of bladder control that makes it harder to hold urine.
 13 million Americans ages 15-64 have some type of incontinence problem.
 It is more common in older adults.
 The idea that nothing can be done for a leaking problem is not true.
 You may need physical therapy to strengthen your core muscles.
 This will help you overcome this issue and improve your quality of life.
 This special type of physical therapy is called pelvic floor rehabilitation.

-Assessment by a physical therapist can include the following:
+Assessment by a physical therapist can include:

-- Strength testing
+- Strength testing pelvic floor muscles and abdominal muscles.

 Treatment may include the following:

-- ROM stretching of hips and back.
+- Range of Motion (ROM) stretching and strengthening of hips and back.

-- Strengthening of core musculature.
+- Strengthening and balancing of core muscles.

 - Use of EMG (electromyography) to measure muscle and nerve response.

 - Use of electrical stimulation to improve muscle strength.